anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter04.rst

      - For the node's profile to qualify as high-performance, SR-IOV virtual functions (VFs) must be configured within the Kubernetes Node OS, as the SR-IOV Device Plugin does not manage the creation of these VFs.
      - e.cap.013 :cite:t:`refmodel` Chapter 4, section Exposed Performance Optimisation Capabilities
-     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infratructure
+     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infrastructure
    * - ra2.ch.004
      - CPU Simultaneous Multi-Threading (SMT)
      - If SMT is supported, then it must be enabled in the BIOS on the physical machine on which the Kubernetes Node